ShuttleOps/support/README.md

 - [investigate](https://github.com/ShuttleOps/support/labels/investigate): The issue has gone through the ShuttleOps internal support triage and the next action towards resolution has been identified.
 - [in progress](https://github.com/ShuttleOps/support/labels/in%20progress): An engineer is actively working on resolving the issue.
 - [need info from customer](https://github.com/ShuttleOps/support/labels/need%20info%20from%20customer): ShuttleOps requires additional information regarding the issue in order to continue troubleshooting.
 The customer who opened the issue is accountable to provide this information, to make progress towards resolution.
+- [resovled](https://github.com/ShuttleOps/support/labels/resolved): The issue has been resolved and tested, and is currently in the queue to be deployed to production.
-- [resolved](https://github.com/ShuttleOps/support/labels/resolved): The issue has been mitigated either through code changes deployed into production and/or the issue has been successfully addressed.
+- [completed](https://github.com/ShuttleOps/support/labels/resolved): The fix for this has been deployed into production.
 - [backlog](https://github.com/ShuttleOps/support/labels/deferred): This issue has been added to our backlog for now and will not be actively worked on.

 The issue will be closed if it meets one of the following conditions:

-- The issue has been tagged **resolved**.
+- The issue has been tagged **completed**.
 Customers are welcome to re-open the issue if they feel their issues are not resolved.
 - The issue has been tagged **need info from customer** and 3 business days have passed with no response from the customer.
 - The issue has been tagged **duplicate** and has the link to the original issue being tracked.
-- The issue has been tagged **deferred**.

 The above process/tags are transparent, thereby enabling our customers who opened support issues to know the most current status of their issues.